 Risk Of Reduced Therapeutic Effect Due To Use With P-gp Inducers

-Drugs that are potent P-gp inducers in the intestine (e.g., rifampin, St. John's wort) may significantly decrease sofosbuvir plasma concentrations and may lead to a reduced therapeutic effect of SOVALDI.
-Rifampin and St. John's wort should not be used with SOVALDI [See DRUG INTERACTIONS].
+Drugs that are P-gp inducers in the intestine (e.g., rifampin, St. John's wort) may significantly decrease sofosbuvir plasma concentrations and may lead to a reduced therapeutic effect of SOVALDI.
+The use of rifampin and St. John's wort with SOVALDI is not recommended [see DRUG INTERACTIONS].

 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION).